AnggaR96s/Reforestation/README.md

-## A steak pun is a rare medium well done.
+## What do you call a cow with two legs?
+Lean beef.